ArtemisEntrei/Password-Hasher/README.md

 ## Running the Application on Windows

-After downloading `password_hasher.exe`, you might encounter a security warning from Windows Defender SmartScreen.
+After downloading `PasswordHasher.exe`, you might encounter a security warning from Windows Defender SmartScreen.

 **To Run the Application:**

-1. Double-click the `password_hasher.exe` file.
+1. Double-click the `PasswordHasher.exe` file.
 2. In the SmartScreen warning dialog, click on **"More info"**.
 3. Click on **"Run anyway"** to launch the application.